Software Quality Gates

 How Keploy Supports Quality Gates in Testing?

-Keploy enables organisations to generate quality gates based on realistic test cases of the system and the tools that they have used to create those test cases.
+Keploy helps organizations generate quality gates based on realistic test cases.
 This makes the use of quality gates considerably easier and more effective as compared to human-generated test cases.

 How Keploy Supports Quality Gates in Testing?